arcus/education_modules/directories_and_file_paths/directories_and_file_paths.md

 * snake_case: This convention separates words with an underscore, with all letters being lowercase (like my_awesome_script.py).
 Notably, this is the convention in the Python and tidyverse R style guides (though other naming styles will also work).
 * kebab-case: This convention is similar to snake_case, except words are separated by dashes instead of underscores (like my-awesome-script.py)

 This is certainly not an exhaustive list, but these are some of the most common naming conventions you'll encounter.
-Some developers have a strong preference for one versus another; generally, the most important thing is that your team is internally consistent.
-If you're joining a new team, ask about their file names preferences.
+Some developers have a strong preference for one versus another; generally, the most important thing is that you and your team are internally consistent.
+If you're joining a new team, ask about their file naming preferences.

 ## Feedback